luke-chang/js-spatial-navigation/README.md

 #### `SpatialNavigation.init()`

 Initializes SpatialNavigation and binds event listeners to the global object.
 It is a synchronous function, so you don't need to await ready state.
+Calling `init()` more than once is possible since SpatialNavigation internally prevents it from reiterating the initialization.

 **Note:** It should be called before using any other methods of SpatialNavigation!